"Astronomy made in Europe"

 The EAS website gives members easy access to the job market.
 EAS members and non-members can post job announcements.
-In addition to these services, EAS maintains an updated list of Summer/Winter Schools.
+In addition to these services, EAS maintained until 2017 an updated list of Summer/Winter Schools.

 The EAS offers reduced registration fees at the annual EWASS conference to EAS members and further supports the participation of a limited number of young astronomers via EAS/Springer Grants.

 - Contact with European Sister Societies

 Many scientific fields rely on collaboration beyond the traditional disciplines.
 The EAS thus provides links to other societies in order to foster discussion on topics of common interest.
 As an example, the EAS and the European Physical Society (EPS) have established the Joint Solar Physics Group.